BuchEPP/Buch/Exercises/Readme.md

 ### Solution hints for exercises

-The book `Elementarteilchenphysik` (èlementary Particle Physics`) contains 187 exercises to help you understand the material.
+The book `Elementarteilchenphysik` (`Elementary Particle Physics`) contains 187 exercises to help you understand the material.
 A list of hints for solving the exercises is given in `Solutions_of_exercises.pdf`.
 Some exercises refer to Jupyter notebooks, which can be found in this folder or in the folder `Notebooks`.

 ## Notebooks
 - `A1.27-28-20-Kugel.ipynb` : Solution for exercise 1.27, 1.28 and 1.20